 Amedeo Modigliani’s work from the famous series “Reclining Nude” has set a new record and become the world’s second most expensive painting ever sold at auction.
 On November 9, at Christie’s New York auction in Manhattan, the buyer laid out $170.4 million for this masterpiece estimated at $100 million.
-This is only $9 million less than the cost of the renowned Picasso’s work “Women of Algiers (Version O)” that was bought for $179 million in May, becoming the most expensive painting pushed under the hammer.
+This is only $9 million less than the cost of Picasso’s renowned work “Women of Algiers (Version O)” that was bought for $179 million in May, becoming the most expensive painting pushed under the hammer.
 According to “The Wall Street Journal,” the new owners of “Reclining Nude” are Chinese art collectors, billionaire Liu Yiqian and his wife Wang Wei.
 Known for shelling out millions to acquire Chinese fine art works, Liu Yiqian also bought a rare Ming Dynasty porcelain cup decorated with the image of a chicken for $36.3 million in August 2014.

 In addition to Amedeo Modigliani, new auction highs were achieved for Roy Lichtenstein, Gustave Courbet, Balthus, and Yoshitomo Nara.
 Roy Lichtenstein’s “Nurse” (1964) estimated to bring about $80 million was sold for $95.3 million, Gustave Courbet’s “Femme Nue Couchée” (1862) was sold for $15.3 million, “Lady Abdy” (1935) by Balthus was sold for $9.9 million, and “The Little Star Dweller” (2006) painted by the living artist Yoshitomo Nara was sold for $3.4 million.
 However, there were also works that did not bring the expected success at Christie’s “The Artist’s Muse” Evening Sale of 20th Century Art.
-In particular, “Woman” by Willem de Kooning estimated at $14 – 18 million and Lucian Freud’s “Naked Portrait on a Red Sofa” depicting his daughter Bella and estimated at $20 – 30 million remained unsold.
-Meanwhile, a rare wood sculpture “Therese” by Paul Gauguin went for almost $31 million, being estimated at $18 – 25 million.
+In particular, “Woman” by Willem de Kooning estimated at $14 – 18 million and Lucian Freud’s “Naked Portrait on a Red Sofa” depicting his daughter Bella, which was estimated at $20 – 30 million, remained unsold.
+Meanwhile, the rare wood sculpture “Therese” by Paul Gauguin went for almost $31 million, while being estimated at $18 – 25 million.
 Well, it looks like the fine art market has cooled a bit and got smarter.
 Anyway, Christie’s New York “The Artist’s Muse” sale brought $491.3 million total.